RankMerging: A supervised learning-to-rank framework to predict links in large social network: Unsupervised rankings

-Another class of features is global, since they are calculated using the whole structure of the network, and allow for the ranking of distant pairs of nodes: \begin{itemize} \item \textit{Katz index (Katz)}, computed from the number of paths from node $i$ to node $j$ of length $l$, i.e. $ \nu _{ij}(l)$, according to the following expression ($\beta$ is a parameter lower than $1$): {
+Other features are distance-based, since they are calculated using the large-scale structure of the network, and allow for the ranking of distant pairs of nodes: \begin{itemize} \item \textit{Katz index (Katz)}, computed from the number of paths from node $i$ to node $j$ of length $l$, i.e. $ \nu _{ij}(l)$, according to the following expression